 1. “Celery is really loud when you bite it!”
 Demonstrate, if you are serving celery, of course.
 Substitute with any crunchy food you have served.

-2. “See if Fergie the Frog will try it!”
-Use of puppets is a winner in feeding therapy and takes pressure off of kids!
-We love these silicone ones you can throw in the dishwasher after the meal.
+2. “See if puppy will try it!”
+Use of animal puppets is a winner in feeding therapy and takes pressure off of kids!
+We love the silicone ones you can throw in the dishwasher after the meal.

 3. “This apple slice smells like candy!”
 Smell the apple and pop it in your mouth.
 Don’t “coax “ them to smell it or eat it though!